 This page provides information for prospective applicants for the Queen’s University/China Scholarship Council Awards.

-• Maintenance stipend
+• Maintenance stipend (as specified by the CSC)

 (i) Candidates must be citizens of the People's Republic of China at the time of application, and either permanently resident in China or studying overseas.
 (Those working overseas are not eligible.)

 It should be noted that citizens of Hong Kong, Macao and Taiwan are not eligible for consideration under the CSC joint funding route.
 Candidates must hold a PRC passport.

 (ii) Successful candidates must return to China upon completion of their degree.

 (iii) Candidates will also be required to satisfy the selection criteria set out by CSC.
 Details can be found on the website:China Scholarship Council.